polyphony-chat/docs/SPECIFICATION.md

 #### 7.1.1 Necessity of ID-Certs

-The addition of a certificate may seem ubiquitous, but it is necessary to prevent a malicious foreign server from abusing public identity key caching to impersonate a user.
+The addition of a certificate might seem ubiquitous, but it is necessary to prevent a malicious foreign server from abusing public identity key caching to impersonate a user.
 Consider the following example which employs foreign server public identity key caching, but no home server issued identity key certificates:

 !!! example "Potential abuse scenario"

     A malicious foreign server B can fake a message from Alice (Home server: Server A) to Bob (Home Server: Server B), by generating a new identity key pair and using it to sign the malicious message.
 The foreign server then sends that message to Bob, who will then request Alice's public identity key from Server B, who will then send Bob the malicious public identity key.
 Bob will succeed in verifying the signature of the message, and not notice that the message is malicious.

-The above scenario is not possible with home server issued identity key certificates, as the malicious server cannot generate an identity key pair for Alice which is signed by Server A.
+The above scenario is not possible with home server issued identity key certificates, as the malicious server cannot generate an identity key pair for Alice, which is signed by Server A.

 ### 7.2 User identity keys and message signing

 As briefly mentioned section [#4](#4-federated-identity), users must hold on to an identity key pair at all times.
 This key pair is used to represent a user's identity and to verify message integrity, by having a user sign all messages they send with their private identity key.
-The key pair is generated by the user, and a user-generated identity key certificate signing request (CSR) is sent to the user's home server when first connecting to the server with a new client, or when rotating keys.
+The key pair is generated by the user.
+A user-generated identity key certificate signing request (CSR) is sent to the user's home server when first connecting to the server with a new session, or when rotating keys.
 The key is stored in the client's local storage.
 Upon receiving a new identity key CSR, a home server will sign this CSR and send the resulting public key certificate to the client.
 This certificate is proof that the home server attests to the clients key.
 Read section [7.3](#73-home-server-generated-certificates-for-public-client-identity-keys-id-cert) for more information on the certificate.

 #### 7.2.1 Key rotation